sebdah/dynamic-dynamodb/docs/command_line_options.rst

       -c CONFIG, --config CONFIG
                             Read configuration from a configuration file
-      --dry-run             Run without making any changes to your DynamoDB table --check-interval CHECK_INTERVAL
+      --dry-run             Run without making any changes to your DynamoDB table --run-once            Run once and then exit Dynamic DynamoDB, instead of looping
+      --check-interval CHECK_INTERVAL
                             How many seconds should we wait between the checks (default: 300)